vijaykumar1990/string-reply/README.md

 # string-reply service.
 Set of rest apis for string manipulation
 # What has been done.
 1. Implemented a new service interface for endpoint /v2/reply/{message}.
 This service is a get method implementation which generates the output based on the requirements provided below.
+Also few unit test cases have been written to cover the below requirements.

       The input string will now be comprised of two components, a rule and a string, separated by a dash (-).
       Rules **always** contain two numbers.
 Each number represents a string operation.